 Dr. Sagi Denenberg is a 2003 graduate with Excellence in Academic Achievement from the Kosice Veterinary College in Slovakia.
 He relocated from Israel to Canada in 2003 and passed the North American veterinary licensing examination.

 Dr. Denenberg is providing behaviour consults for owners with their pets including dogs, cats, parrots and other exotic mammals.
-Dr. Denenberg passed his members certificate with the Australia College of Veterinary Scientists (Veterinary Behaviour).
-He is also a diplomate of the American College of Veterinary Behaviorists and the European College of Animal Welfare and Behavioural Medicine.
+Dr. Denenberg is a diplomate of the American College of Veterinary Behaviorists, the European College of Animal Welfare and Behavioural Medicine and has passed his members certificate with the Australia College of Veterinary Scientists (Veterinary Behaviour).
 Dr. Denenberg has done a number of behavioural studies including the effects of pheromones on learning and socialization in puppies and a study of play toy preference in cats for which he was awarded the American Veterinary Society of Animal Behavior student award.
+He also authored a number of articles and book chapters including co-authoring with Dr. Landsberg the behaviour chapters in the Merck Veterinary Manual.
 Dr. Denenberg is a consultant on the Veterinary Information Network (VIN).

 Dr. Denenberg is fluent in English and Hebrew, and has two dogs, a Golden Retriever named Shemesh and a Plott Hound named Hugo (from a shelter in Medicine Hat) as well as two senior cats, Elan and Lilly.